 8. Phone call conversions

-Certain conversion actions are only supported in AdWords conversion tracking and are not currently offered in Google Analytics tracking.
+Certain conversion actions are only supported in AdWords conversion tracking and are not currently offered in Analytics tracking.
 If you use call extensions, calls that originate from those extensions and last longer than a configured duration (configurable in AdWords) are counted as call conversions.
-Such conversions cannot currently be tracked using Google Analytics goals.
+Such conversions cannot currently be tracked using Analytics goals.